Activate your HMS account

-Please note: Off quad HMS clinical faculty including clinical fellows are not eligible for HMS Home Folder.
+Note – Off-quad HMS clinical faculty, including clinical fellows, are not eligible for HMS Home Folder.

-Home folders are your very own personal, private folders, for your eyes only & accessible only by you.
+Home folders are your very own personal, private folders, for your eyes only and accessible only by you.
 Quotas for HOME storage are 50 GB for HMS staff.
-HMS provides a number of files sharing and collaboration tools including Dropbox, Microsoft OneDrive and departmental file shares.
-Please contact HMS IT for information about these services.
+HMS provides several file sharing and collaboration tools, including Dropbox, Microsoft OneDrive, and departmental file shares.
+Contact HMS IT for information about these services.

-Please note: Off quad HMS clinical faculty including clinical fellows are not eligible for HMS Dropbox.
+Note – Off quad HMS clinical faculty, including clinical fellows, are not eligible for HMS Dropbox.

-Dropbox for Business offers HMS a secure way to store, sync, and share data across platforms and across the globe.
+Dropbox Business offers HMS a secure way to store, sync, and share data across platforms and the globe.
 It keeps your computer up to date with your working files.
 Even entire Labs can promote collaboration via SmartSync, which provides a platform for accessing shared data without taking up valuable space on your computers.
-Complete information about Dropbox at HMS can be found at: dropbox.hms.harvard.edu.
+Complete information about Dropbox at HMS can be found at dropbox.hms.harvard.edu.

-Once your DropBox account has been created, request access to a team DropBox folder from the team manager.
+After your Dropbox account has been created, request access to a team Dropbox folder from the team manager.

 HMS Research Computing (RC)

-HMS offers O2, which is a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
-These requirements include big and small projects in next-gen sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
-You may request an O2 HPCC account at the following URL: https://rc.hms.harvard.edu.
+HMS offers O2, a high-performance computing cluster (HPCC) serving the HMS community's diverse research requirements and workflows.
+These requirements include big and small projects in the latest sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
+You may request an O2 HPCC account at the following URL: rc.hms.harvard.edu.

-Effective data management is critical for accurate labeling and access of data during all stages of a research project.
+Effective data management is critical for accurate labeling and data access during all stages of a research project.
 Data management best practices often change throughout the different stages in the data lifecycle.
-More info about effective data management can be found at the following URL: https://datamanagement.hms.harvard.edu/.
+You can find more info about effective data management at the following URL: datamanagement.hms.harvard.edu.